Illinois General Assembly approves sweeping criminal justice overhaul that would end cash bail, require cops to wear body cameras

-The Illinois General Assembly on Wednesday approved a sweeping overhaul of the state’s criminal justice system that would end cash bail and eventually require every police officer in the state to be equipped with a body camera.
+CHICAGO — State lawmakers on Wednesday passed a sweeping overhaul of the state’s criminal justice system that would end cash bail and eventually require every police officer in the state to be equipped with a body camera.

+The measures, approved by narrow margins in the final hours of the Illinois General Assembly’s lame-duck session, were spurred on by the public outcry over the deaths of George Floyd, Breonna Taylor and other African Americans at the hands of police in the last year and represent a signature accomplishment for the Legislative Black Caucus.

+The Black Caucus succeeded in passing three of the four pillars of its agenda in just five days.
+In addition to the criminal justice legislation, the caucus also won approval for wide-ranging measures aimed at addressing inequality in education and economic development.

+In another show of its political strength, the House Black Caucus saw one of its own, Rep. Emanuel “Chris” Welch of west suburban Hillside, elected to replace embattled Michael Madigan as speaker, ending the Southwest Side Democrat’s nearly four-decade reign.

-The measure was approved just before 5 a.m. in the Senate, and the House voted in favor with less than an hour to go before the scheduled noon inauguration of the new General Assembly.
+The criminal justice measure was approved by the Senate just before 5 a.m., and the House voted in favor in the final hour before the inauguration of the new General Assembly.

-The legislation, one component of the Legislative Black Caucus’ wide-ranging social justice agenda, must still be signed by Gov. J.B.
-Pritzker before becoming law.
+The bill needs a signature from Gov. J.B.
+Pritzker to become law, and on Wednesday afternoon the governor issued a statement praising the legislation while stopping short of saying he would sign it as approved.

+“I have long held that an essential mark of good governance is a willingness to change the laws that have failed the people of Illinois,” Pritzker said.
+“This criminal justice package carries with it the opportunity to shape our state into a lesson in true justice for the nation.”

 The package incorporates a proposal from Attorney General Kwame Raoul that would create a more robust system for decertifying officers who engage in misconduct.